jeatt/jeatt.github.io/_drafts/five-percent-for-nothing.md

 hero: yes-1977.jpg
 endnotes:
 - "This is the second of three music themed posts about design.
 This one is about restraint.
 The <a href='/blog/dialling-it-back-a-notch/'>first was about taking things away</a>, and the third will be about constraint."
 - "I thought this story was about Bill Bruford and Yes, and that the song was <em>Five Percent for Nothing</em>.
 Hence the title.
-But, as I can't find a source for it and the song was written by, and features, Bill Bruford, I'm wrong on all counts.
+But, as I can't find a source for it since Bill Bruford both wrote and played on the song, I'm wrong on all counts.
 I kept the title though, because it fits."
 - "Top image is Yes in 1977, long after Bruford had defected to King Crimson.
 Because if you're going to be wrong, you might as well be wrong about everything.
 By <a href='http://commons.wikimedia.org/wiki/File%3AYes_concert.jpg'>Rick Dikeman via Wikimedia Commons</a>."
 ---